 1/ UNDONE TRENCH.
 Trench coats for spring?
 Clearly not ground-breaking, but I like the new relaxed, slouchy macs and trenches, designed less for harsh weather and more for wearing undone whilst sipping a matcha latte al fresco. (more…)

 I finally made it to the Glossier London pop-up in Covent Garden.
-It’s been open for seven weeks and it closes on 9th Feb*, but I wanted to get the Christmas crowds out of the way.
+It’s been open for seven weeks and it closes on 9th Feb* at the end of the year, but I wanted to get the Christmas crowds out of the way.
 And the wait was worth it.
 Glossieris as famous for its pop-ups as its cult-like community and influential cool-luxe aesthetic.
 Having started out as an e-commerce brand, it has slowly built a strategy of opening pop-ups in key markets to test our products, meet its customers and build hype around the brand.